bynd1u/portfolio1/planning/backlog.md

   > - _Given I visit the About section, when I click the download button, then
   >   the CV should download as a PDF._

-- [ ] **As a visitor**, I want a light/dark mode toggle so that I can switch the theme based on my preference.

-  > - _Given I visit the site, when I toggle the theme, then the website should
-  >   switch between light and dark modes._

 - [ ] **As a visitor**, I want animations or transitions to make the site more engaging so that I have a better browsing experience.